simonhaddadgervais/portfolio-SAM-githubactions/README.md

       - run: sam build
       - run: sam deploy --no-confirm-changeset --no-fail-on-empty-changeset
 ```
+*

-Finally, I also want my website files to be updated, and the old ones deleted, so I need to update my bucket as well:
+Finally, I also wanted my website files to be updated, and the old ones deleted,
+so I needed my bucket to be synchronised on each push:
 ```yml
   deploy-site:
     runs-on: ubuntu-latest